Illinois Tollway oasis

-An Illinois Tollway oasis is a type of commercialized rest area sited over Interstate Highways that are part of the Illinois Tollway system in northern Illinois, United States.
+An Illinois Tollway oasis is a type of commercialized rest area built on bridges over the Interstate Highways that are part of the Illinois Tollway system in northern Illinois, United States, accessible to people traveling in both directions.
 The four (formerly seven) oases offer food and gasoline vendors and are found in the Chicago Metropolitan Area, DeKalb, and Belvidere.
 Although the oases date back to the original tollway construction in 1958, they were redeveloped in 2003–2005 by Wilton Partners, a private developer.
 The redevelopment of the oases has been the focal point of alleged political corruption.
 The four oases are administered by a court-appointed manager following default of Wilton Partners.

 Description and current status

 As is typical for rest stops on toll highways, these areas are full service, or "commercialized", as a result of concessions awarded by the Illinois State Toll Highway Authority (ISTHA).

 In 2011, over 11.8 million people visited the seven oases that existed at that time.
 These facilities have gas stations (Mobil) with 24-hour automated car washes, fast food restaurants (McDonald's, Panda Express, Subway, etc.) and other various shops (such as Krispy Kreme, Starbucks, Coleman Distributors, and TravelMart).
 Oases also have automatic teller machines.
 Six of the oases are built as a bridge-restaurant, directly over the Interstate Highway they service.
 The oasis in DeKalb is the only exception, with the facility located along the southern (eastbound) side of Interstate 88 (I-88), and a vehicle overpass allows westbound traffic to access a parking lot and gas station along one side of the facility.
 All the oases provide free WiFi access for visitors.
 The oases have a drive-thru lane for the McDonald's.
 All oases, except for the Hinsdale and DeKalb oases, have Tollway Customer Service Centers, where I-Pass toll transponders are sold and serviced.
 The oases have a total of 110000 ft2 of retail space.
 As of 2009, the oases were 45 percent to 65 percent vacant.
 ISTHA has established a special task force to study the oases' future.

 The Illinois Department of Transportation (IDOT) proposed a route for a new limited access highway on the west side of O'Hare Airport which will connect with the Jane Addams Tollway at the site of the Des Plaines Oasis.
 The oasis there was demolished for the new road.
 As such, the Des Plaines Oasis was closed on March 16, 2014, to allow vendor contents to be removed and demolition to proceed.

 ISTHA announced plans to widen the Tri-State Tollway, which resulted in the demolitions of the pavilions of the O'Hare Oasis in 2018 and the Hinsdale Oasis in 2021.